Andrew Bowie (philosopher)

-Andrew S. Bowie (born 1952) is Professor of Philosophy and German at Royal Holloway, University of London and Founding Director of the Humanities and Arts Research Centre (HARC).
-His elder brother is Angus a classicist.
+Andrew S. Bowie (born 1952) is a British philosopher who is Professor of Philosophy and German at Royal Holloway, University of London and Founding Director of the Humanities and Arts Research Centre (HARC).
+His elder brother, Angus, is a classicist.

 Life and works

 He did his doctoral research on "Problems of Historical Understanding in the Modern Novel" (1979) at the University of East Anglia, where he was taught by the renowned German writer and scholar W. G. Sebald (who later cited Bowie's work on Alexander Kluge in his Campo Santo).
 He studied German philosophy at the Free University of Berlin.
 He was Professor of Philosophy at Anglia Ruskin University until 1999.
 He was also Alexander von Humboldt Research Fellow at the Philosophy department of University of Tübingen.
 He is on the Advisory Council for the Institute of Philosophy, University of London.

 He has worked to promote a better understanding of German philosophy in the Anglophone analytical tradition - including the works of Johann Georg Hamann, Johann Gottfried von Herder, Immanuel Kant, Johann Gottlieb Fichte, Georg Wilhelm Friedrich Hegel, Novalis (Friedrich von Hardenberg), Friedrich Wilhelm Joseph Schelling, Karl Wilhelm Friedrich Schlegel, Karl Marx, Friedrich Nietzsche, Walter Benjamin, Martin Heidegger, Hans-Georg Gadamer, Theodor W. Adorno, Jürgen Habermas, Albrecht Wellmer and Manfred Frank.

 Frank and Habermas have spoken highly of his work in this area - with Habermas calling his work "masterly" and Frank calling him an "exceptional scholar", whose work represents "the most knowledgeable presentation in English of the history of the German contribution to so-called continental philosophy".
 The philosopher Charles Taylor has described his work on music as "excellent and densely argued".